cairo-book/cairo-book/src/appendix-05-common-types-and-traits-and-cairo-prelude.md

 ### List of common types and traits

-The following section provides a brief overview of commonly used types and traits when developping Cairo programs.
+The following section provides a brief overview of commonly used types and traits when developing Cairo programs.
 Most of these are included in the prelude and not required to be imported explicitly - but not all of them.

 | Import                    | Path                                                  | Usage                                                                                                                                                                                  |